patinside/beop-api/README.md

 - Add the adverts data in a database
 - Manage exceptions for DB
 - Manage exceptions for webserver
-- improve organization (routes namespace is not nice)
+- Improve organization (routes namespace is not nice)